kuadrat/data-slicer/paper/paper.md

 Examples for this are put together in \autoref{fig1}.

 More data is always welcome.
-However, in many disciples human digestion of this large amount of data has now become the bottleneck.
+However, in many disciplines human digestion of this large amount of data has now become the bottleneck.
 It is often said that a picture is worth more than 1000 words.
 This saying reflects that our visual information intake is highly developed.